1968 New York City teachers' strike: Curriculum and school environment

-Educational stratification in elementary schools was reduced.
-Fewer grades were issued, and one school abolished grade levels completely.
-The schools expanded the role of Black and African history and culture in the curriculum.
-Some schools began to teach Swahili and African counting.
-One school with a large number of Puerto Rican students became completely bilingual.
+Educational stratification in elementary schools was reduced significantly, with fewer grades being issued and one school even eliminating grade levels altogether.
+The curriculum was enriched by incorporating black and African history and culture, and some schools began offering instruction in Swahili and African counting.
+Additionally, one school with a large Puerto Rican student population became entirely bilingual.

-Reports on the 1967–1968 school year were generally positive.
-Visitors, students, and parents who supported the schools raved about the shift to student-focused education.
+Feedback from the 1967–1968 school year was largely positive, with visitors, students, and parents praising the shift toward student-centered education.

-However, the district still relied on the school board for funding, and many of its requests (e.g., for a telephone and new library books) were reportedly met slowly if at all.
+Despite these advancements, the district remained dependent on the school board for funding, and many resource requests, such as for telephones and new library books, were reportedly addressed slowly or not at all.

-Teachers were taken aback by the level of control exercised by the school board, and many objected to the board's new policies concerning personnel and curriculum.
-The UFT opposed the new principals denounced the Ocean Hill–Brownsville curriculum, saying that awareness of one's racial heritage would not be helpful in the job market.
+Teachers expressed surprise at the extent of control exercised by the school board, and many objected to its new policies regarding personnel and curriculum.
+The United Federation of Teachers (UFT) criticized the new principals and the Ocean Hill–Brownsville curriculum, arguing that fostering awareness of racial heritage might not be beneficial for students in the job market.